 COBRA premium assistance credit for employees who were involuntarily terminated from employment between September 1, 2008, and May 31, 2010.
-The COBRA premium assistance credit lines are no longer on Form 941-X. The 2008-2010 COBRA premium assistance credit was available to an employer for premiums paid on behalf of employees who were involuntarily terminated from employment between September 1, 2008, and May 31, 2010.
+The 2008-2010 COBRA premium assistance credit was available to an employer for premiums paid on behalf of employees who were involuntarily terminated from employment between September 1, 2008, and May 31, 2010.
 This COBRA premium assistance credit isn't available for individuals who were involuntarily terminated after May 31, 2010.
 The IRS previously kept these lines available on Form 941-X because, in rare circumstances, such as instances where COBRA eligibility was delayed as a result of employer-provided health insurance coverage following termination, the credit was still available.
 It is extremely unlikely that any employers would still be providing health insurance coverage for an employee terminated between September 1, 2008, and May 31, 2010.
-Therefore, the IRS is no longer accepting claims for the COBRA premium assistance credit.
-However, if you need to correct a previously claimed COBRA premium assistance credit for a quarter in which the statute of limitations on corrections hasn't expired, you can file the April 2017 revision of Form 941-X and make the corrections on lines 20a and 20b.
+Therefore, the IRS is no longer accepting claims for the 2008-2010 COBRA premium assistance credit.
+However, if you need to correct a previously claimed 2008-2010 COBRA premium assistance credit for a quarter in which the statute of limitations on corrections hasn't expired, you can file the April 2017 revision of Form 941-X and make the corrections on lines 20a and 20b.